DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_windows_bindist Installation from binary distribution

+!!! par "Not the latest release"
+    We don't have a way to consistently produce a *DIPimage* binary distribution with every release, so the binaries available are rather old.

 To install *DIPimage*, simply run the installation program and follow the directions in it.
 The tool will tell you to start *MATLAB* and type the command